AdaCore/gnatstudio/docs/users_guide/extending.rst

 which you also might want to do.

 To have both results, you should use the `<documentation_file>` tag in an XML file.
-These tags are generally found in the :file:`gps_index.xml` files, as documented in :ref:`Adding_New_Help_Files`, but you can in fact add them in any of your customization files.
+These tags are generally found in a :file:`gps_index.xml` files but you can in fact add them in any of your customization files.

 The documentation files you display can contain the usual type of html links.
 In addition, GPS will treat specially links starting with '%', and consider